cyberblast/WebServer/readme.md

 * GET static files
   like html markup, stylesheets, images etc...
 * GET content from js functions
-  Call any static function in any module.
+  Call a static function in a js file / node module on the server.
 * POST to js functions
   Just like GET but with added payload...
 * Define access routes